-This homemade vegan egg nog is a great dairy-free alternative to the classic holiday beverage that many love.
+This vegan egg nog is a great dairy-free alternative to the classic holiday beverage that many love.
 This recipe has all the flavors of normal egg nog, but is made from dairy-free milk, banana, maple syrup, cinnamon, vanilla, and nutmeg to recreate the same creaminess and flavor but wayyyy healthier.

 I find myself enjoying a lot more hot chocolate around the Christmas season and in order to really feel my best, it needs to be dairy-free.
 Give this dairy-free peppermint hot chocolate recipe a try if you love it too.

 If you find yourself overindulging a little too much around the holiday treats this time of year, try out these super healthy chocolate mint balls.
 They taste great and are good for you – no guilt around enjoying these.
 All you need are 5 ingredients: dates, walnuts, cacao powder, shredded unsweetened coconut, almond milk, and peppermint extract.

 This honey garlic beef tenderloin is the perfect main dish to serve at your holiday dinner.
 It’s slow cooking at its finest since this cut of meat is perfect low and slow.
 The best part is that while you’re cooking away on your side dishes, your main attraction will be ready when you are.